the assembly word/ this is what is up

 chat/ comment with:

-Welcome to New Music Monday, your weekly dose of the freshest tunes from around South Africa!
+It’s time for New Music Monday, your weekly showcase of the freshest music releases from around South Africa!